iremkapucuoglu/p4b-website/content/en/posts/2022-07-13-is-munich-15-minute-city-ready.md

 Carlos Moreno coined the term <<**15-minute city**>> in planning projects with the City of Paris, which has taken his idea as a source of inspiration for a lot of rapid change in the city (Moreno, 2019).
 This shift is adhering to the transition from a “mono-functional” city to a “polycentric” city based on _proximity, diversity, density and ubiquity_ to bind and offer greater quality to six essential urban functions: **living, working, supplying, caring, learning, and enjoying** (Petzer, 2021).

-The **vision** of the 15-minute city is that all residents have access to their daily needs within 15 min walking or cycling (and public transport as supplementing addition).
-As a planner, the challenge is then how to plan for a 15-minute city, what variables to consider, and how and where to begin the process.
-As developer of the digital planning software [GOAT](../../goat "What is GOAT?"), we are here to help!
+The **vision** of the 15-minute city is that all residents can reach basic needs and services within 15 minutes on foot or by bicycle (and, as a complement, by public transport).
+The challenge for a planner is to identify current service gaps and find suitable locations for new services and improved walking and cycling infrastructure.
+As developers of the digital planning tool [GOAT](/goat/ "What is GOAT?"), we are here for you!

 ## Sub-Centralities